-Zack is a record company executive and primarily responsible for Allison’s alcohol problems.
-He urged Allison to blow off work and important meetings in favor of partying.
+Zack is a record company executive and primarily responsible for Alison’s alcohol problems.
+He urged Alison to blow off work and important meetings in favor of partying.
 He even contributes to her drug-induced appearance at Jo’s custody hearing.
-Allison breaks off the relationship after realizing his terrible influence.
+Alison breaks off the relationship after realizing his terrible influence.

 95) Alex Bastian